crashoverride777/swifty-ads/README.md

 - AdMob

-Admob reward videos will only work when using a 3rd party mediation network such as Chartboost.
+Admob reward videos will only work when using a 3rd party mediation network such as Chartboost or Vungle.
 Read the AdMob rewarded video guidlines

 https://developers.google.com/admob/ios/rewarded-video

 and your 3rd party mediation of choice ad network guidlines to set up reward videos correctly.
-AdMob reward videos will show a black full screen ad when using the test AdUnitID.
-I have not figured out yet how to test ads on AdMob that come from 3rd party mediation networks without using the real AdUnitID.
+This will unclude installing their SDK and mediation adapters.
+AdMob reward videos will either show a black full screen ad when using the test AdUnitID or not show one at all.

 - AppLovin

-AppLovin reward videos on the other hand need to be set up directly via their documentation as we are directly using their APIs.
+AppLovin reward videos on tvOS on the other hand need to be set up directly via their documentation as we are directly using their APIs.
 Go to applovin.com and follow the documentation on how to set up rewarded videos.

 # How to use full helper (iOS, tvOS and custom ads)